-Tonight’s dish is inspired by my husband having food envy because his British friends WhatsApped him their Doner Kebab from the local Fish Fry shop in Newcastle, England 😉 A Doner Kebab is seasoned meat cooked on a vertical rotisserie and has inspired similar dishes such as the Greek gyro and Mexican al pastor, check out my taco al pastor post.
+Tonight’s dish is inspired by my husband having food envy because his British friend WhatsApped him their Doner Kebab from the local Fish Fry shop in Newcastle, England 😉.
+A Doner Kebab (see photograph below) is seasoned meat cooked on a vertical rotisserie and has inspired similar dishes such as the Greek Gyro and Mexican Al Pastor, check out my taco al pastor post

 Both gyros and kebabs are often served wrapped or stuffed in pita, A gyro includes tzatziki sauce, tomato and red onion.
 The kebab generally contains a salad of lettuce, cabbage, tomato, onion, cucumber and various types of sauces, i.e. garlic and chili.
 Tonight I’m going with yogurt marinated chicken and tzatziki sauce, hence the gyro.
 I don’t have a vertical rotisserie and I know many will say this isn’t a traditional gyro as a result, but my oven cooking process is still super tasty and I turn the chicken from time to time creating that rotisserie char 😋